Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/05loops.md

   * After the execution of the statements, and update of the variable value, the condition is checked for true or false value.
 If it is evaluated to true, next iteration of loop starts.
   * When the condition becomes false, the loop terminates which marks the end of its life cycle
   * It is important to note that the do-while loop will execute its statements atleast once before any condition is checked, and therefore is an example of exit control loop.
+* Notes
+  * If we want our code to run at least once, we use do while loop.
+  * This loop first executes statement  and at the end it checks condition

 Syntax: